980f/ArduinoIDE/README.md

-Forked to change:
+Forked by 980F to:
-# split UI vertically with wide screen to more readily process compilation errors, and watch build process while still perusing code.
+# split UI vertically on wide screen to more readily process compilation errors, and watch build process while still perusing code.
+Added preference editor.split.widescreen=true
 # added Sketch menu item to reload tabs for when files are added to folder outside of the IDE, presently must restart the IDE.
 # added unbuffered output to Serial Monitor for talking to character oriented protocols vs. line oriented.
+Preference: serial.unbuffered=true
+# tab reorder for navigating between files, using MRU.
+Preference: editor.tabs.order.mru=true
 # todo: tree list for picking device type.
-# todo: multiple tabs or tab reorder for navigating between files, alpha doesn't cut it for me-MRU would be better.
 # todo: put find dialog into a split of the build window, I hate playing inverse whack-a-mole with it.

 Arduino